The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Founders between $70K and $150K/month risk leaving $80K–$150K a year on the table by automating inbox zero instead of $500/hour work; a three-move Automation Audit uncovers 40–60 hidden hours of leverage every month.

-The Automation Gap Problem: Most founders automate low-value tasks first, so they save 3–4 hours weekly while still doing 40–60 hours/month of high-value, repeatable work by hand—like Tyler’s 54 hours with a $28,890 monthly opportunity cost and a total cost of waiting above $173K in six months.
+The automation gap problem: You automate low-value tasks first, save 3–4 hours weekly, and keep doing 40–60 hours/month of high-value, repeatable work by hand—like Tyler’s 54 hours with a $28,890 monthly opportunity cost.

-Time to implement: Expect 7–30 days to run the audit (a 7-day tracking sprint plus a 30-day build on your top systems), 2–4 hours weekly for sprints, and a 30‑minute monthly maintenance loop that locks in 15–20 hours weekly or 180–240 hours quarterly of compounding leverage.
+Time to implement: Expect 7–30 days to run the audit (a 7-day tracking sprint plus a 30-day build), 2–4 hours weekly, and a 30‑minute monthly loop that locks in 15–20 hours weekly of leverage.

 Written by Nour Boustani for $70K–$150K/month founders and operators who want to reclaim 40–60 hours of high-value time without guessing what to automate, overspending on tools, or leaving $80K–$150K a year in manual work on the table.